• Skip to primary navigation

 Instructions

-• Melt the remaining ½ cup butter in a large skillet over medium heat.
+- Melt the remaining ½ cup butter in the pot over medium heat.
 Add garlic and cook for 30 seconds, stirring constantly.
 Whisk in the flour.
 Continue to whisk constantly for about three minutes.

-• Turn off the heat.
+- Turn off the heat.
 Stir in 1 ½ cups smoked cheddar and 1 ½ cups smoked Gouda until the cheese melts and becomes one cohesive mixture.
-Pour the cheese sauce on top of the reserved macaroni with the brisket and stir to coat.
+Add the macaroni and brisket to the pot with the cheese sauce and stir to coat.
 If you prefer a stove-top mac and cheese, serve immediately.
 Otherwise, proceed to the next step.

 Notes